clamsproject/app-spacy-wrapper/README.md

 # SpacyService

-RESTful Flask service for spaCy.
+Spacy service wrapped in the Clams SDK.